iaciac/lobanet/B_results.md

 ---

 # Simplicial models of social contagion
-Iacopo Iacopini, Giovanni Petri, Alain Barrat & Vito Latora, **arXiv preprint** (2018).
+Iacopo Iacopini, Giovanni Petri, Alain Barrat & Vito Latora, **Nature Communications** (2019).

 <div style="float:center;">
     <img src="https://iaciac.github.io/lobanet/img/simplagion.png" width="695" style="float:center;" />
 </div>

-New model of social contagion on simplicial complexes ([link](https://arxiv.org/pdf/1810.07031.pdf)).
+This work introduces the Simplicial Contagion Model (SCM), a novel higher-order modelling framework of social contagions.
+In the SCM, the structure of a social system is represented as a simplicial complex, and different channels of infections, with different transmission rates, are considered depending on the fact that a contagion can occur on a link (two-body interaction) or is due to a group interaction.

+This [new study](https://www.nature.com/articles/s41560-017-0058-z) has been published  in **Nature Communications** ([link](https://www.nature.com/articles/s41467-019-10431-6)) with collaborators from Turin and Marseille.

 ---
 ## Abstract

-Complex networks have been successfully used to describe the spreading of a disease between the individuals of a population.
-Conversely, pairwise interactions are often not enough to characterize processes of social contagion, such as opinion formation or the adoption of novelties, where a more complex dynamics of peer influence and reinforcement mechanisms is at work.
-We introduce here a high-order model of social contagion in which a social system is represented by a simplicial complex and the contagion can occur, with different transmission rates, over the links or through interactions in groups of different sizes.
-Numerical simulations of the model on synthetic simplicial complexes and analytical results highlight the emergence of novel phenomena, such as the appearance of an explosive transition induced by the high-order interactions.
+Complex networks have been successfully used to describe the spread of diseases in populations of interacting individuals.
+Conversely, pairwise interactions are often not enough to characterize social contagion processes such as opinion formation or the adoption of novelties, where complex mechanisms of influence and reinforcement are at work.
+Here we introduce a higher-order model of social contagion in which a social system is represented by a simplicial complex and contagion can occur through interactions in groups of different sizes.
+Numerical simulations of the model on both empirical and synthetic simplicial complexes highlight the emergence of novel phenomena such as a discontinuous transition induced by higher-order interactions.
+We show analytically that the transition is discontinuous and that a bistable region appears where healthy and endemic states co-exist.
+Our results help explain why critical masses are required to initiate social changes and contribute to the understanding of higher-order interactions in complex systems.